 6. Explain Problem-Solving Strategies.

-If students do not understand a word or concept, they can use clues from the story to make a guess.
-If they are listening independently, they can stop the audio and think or listen again as needed to ensure understanding.
-They can be “problem-solving listeners.”
+If students do not understand a word or idea, they can use clues from the story to make a guess.
+If they are listening independently, they can stop the audio and think or listen again as needed.
+They can be “problem-solving listeners”.
 These strategies should be taught before students begin listening with reminders provided as needed.

 7. Reflect on the Audio Story.

-Engage students in synthesizing what they learned from listening to the story with a focus on key understanding goals.
-For example, ask students to respond to listening comprehension questions in writing and then share their responses with a partner, small group, or the whole class.
+Finally, engage students in synthesizing what they learned from listening to the story with a focus on key understanding goals.
+For example, ask students to respond to listening comprehension questions in writing and then share their responses.
+This could either be with a partner, small group, or in front of the whole class.
 Discuss key themes in the story and encourage students to make connections to other texts or experiences.
 Students can respond to questions about the story through writing, speaking in conversation, recording themselves speaking, or a combination.

 Read about more ways in which you can engage your students through listening: